radon-h2020/radon-monitoring-tool/README.md

 > @monitor_ram
 > @monitor_cpu

+Package the monitoring lib dependencies in the AWS Lambda deployment package:
+`$ pip install --target ./python prometheus-client psutil`
+`$ zip -r9 function.zip ./python/`

-The dependencies can be provided to AWS Lambda via layer like:
+Alternatively, the dependencies can be provided to AWS Lambda as layer dependency like:
-`$ pip install --target ./package/python prometheus_pushgateway`
+`$ pip install --target ./package/python prometheus-client`
 `$ pip install --target ./package/python psutil`
 `$ zip -r9 function.zip package/`
 `$ aws lambda publish-layer-version --layer-name monitoring_client --zip-file fileb://function.zip --compatible-runtimes ruby2.5`
- or packaged with the lambda code or simply reference a public layer: `arn:aws:lambda:eu-central-1:510790361559:layer:radon_monitoring_client:2`
+A public layer that contains the RADON Monitoring lib is publickly available: `arn:aws:lambda:eu-central-1:510790361559:layer:radon_monitoring_client:2`

 The RADON monitoring client needs to be registered to its corresponding push gateway.
 This is achieved by injectng an Environment variable to the AWS Lambda function with key: `PUSH_GATEWAY_HOST`.